yoloium/rs3-launcher/README.md

 ```
 sudo apt install curl p7zip-full gcc git libsdl2-2.0-0
 ```
-and then follow the instructions below.
+and then follow the instructions below. (except for installing the old version of libGLEW)

 ## Installing
 ```